GoogleContainerTools/kaniko/ROADMAP.md

 ## Vision

-- **To be the leading tool for building container images in cloud-native environments, prioritizing security, efficiency, and compatibility.**
+- **To be the leading tool for building container images via Dockerfile in cloud-native environments - prioritizing security, efficiency, compatibility, and portability.**

 ## Strategic Goals